 Work-related illnesses and injuries may take months or even years to show symptoms, while it's not always simple to determine whether an injury is indeed work-related.
-If you have suffered an injury or illness and believe it may be work-related, make sure you get immediate medical attention.
-Contact an experienced, local attorney and have a free initial review of your claim.
+If you have suffered an injury or illness and believe it may be work-related, make sure you get immediate medical attention, but also consider contacting an experienced, local attorney for a review of your claim.